mandrasch/pet-project-analytics/README.md

 - [ ] adapt optimized endpoint with buffer file
 - [ ] block request from other domains
 - [ ] give proper credit in PHP code comments (how to do it for GNU?)
+- [ ] check compatibility with koko-analytics installed next to it

 ## License